 What Is The Required Rate of Return on Equity?

-It’s also the estimated return necessary by a shareholder to keep its stock.
+It’s also the estimated return necessary for a shareholder to be willing to hold the stock, given its risk.

-The rate of return indicates how much earnings you’ve gained from a particular project over a given timeframe, but the return on equity is a stock-specific measure that determines how much profits were made depending on the investors’ contributions.
+The rate of return indicates how much earnings you’ve gained from a particular project over a given timeframe, but the return on equity is a stock- and company-specific measure that relates profits to shareholders’ equity.

 What Is a Reasonable Rate of Return During Retirement?